The role of cohomology in quantum computation with magic states

 The only effect of the Clifford unitaries is that, in propagation, they change the measured observables by conjugation.
 But, by the very definition of the Clifford group, Pauli measurements remain Pauli measurements under conjugation by Clifford unitaries.
 Thus, for every QCM circuit consisting of Clifford unitaries and Pauli measurements, there is a computationally equivalent circuit that consists of Pauli measurements only.

 This observation impacts the interpretation of the results of this paper.
-Theorems~\ref{C1b-cov} and \ref{WiCovEven} below deal with the question of when Clifford covariant Wigner functions exist, and Theorems~\ref{M_PosRep} and \ref{PosReven} with the question of when Wigner functions exist that represent Pauli measurements positively.
-With the observation just made, the latter two are more important for quantum computation with magic states.
+Theorems~\ref{C1b-cov} and \ref{WiCovEven} below deal with the question of when Clifford-covariant Wigner functions exist, and Theorems~\ref{M_PosRep} and \ref{PosReven} with the question of when Wigner functions exist that represent Pauli measurements positively.
+With the observation just made, the latter two are more important for QCM.
 However, we still address Clifford covariance, as it has traditionally been invoked in the discussion of QCM \cite{NegWi}, and as it is of general interest.